Constraining uber gravity with recent observations and studying the $H_0$ problem: Introduction

 In the present study we focus on two proposals: the ü$\Lambda$CDM and üCDM models, based on the über-gravitational model \cite{Khosravi:2017aqq}, which understands the $H_0$ tension as a transition in the context of a gravitational theory \cite{Khosravi:2017hfi}. Über-gravity sets the idea of taking an ensemble average over all possible $f(R)$ theories \cite{Khosravi:2016kfb}, a process inspired by statistical mechanics.
 Although the criteria for assigning probabilities to each theory are not clear, the general properties of ü$\Lambda$CDM and üCDM can be studied and it shows promise in alleviating the $H_0$ tension.
 Indeed, the model contains two branches where the Hubble parameter evolves in different ways, with a threshold region determined by the free parameter $z_{\oplus}$, which is the redshift of transition to the über gravity.
 In this sense, it is also possible to determine the deceleration and jerk parameters in order to elucidate the characteristics of the component responsible for the acceleration.
 As stated, ü$\Lambda$CDM contains an extra parameter in comparison with üCDM, which contains the same number as $\Lambda$CDM.
-Therefore, in the case of ü$\Lambda$CDM, besides introducing a statistical penalization (e.g. AIC or BIC criteria) due to the extra parameter, it also keep the unsolved problem associated to the cosmological constant.
+Therefore, in the case of ü$\Lambda$CDM, besides introducing a statistical penalization (e.g. Akaike (AIC) or Bayesian information criteria (BIC) respectively) due to the extra parameter, it also keep the unsolved problem associated to the cosmological constant.

-Additionally, we constrain the free parameters through a Bayesian analysis, using recent observations of Observational Hubble Parameters, Type Ia Supernovae, Baryon Acoustic Oscillations, HII Galaxies and a joint analysis.
+Additionally, we constrain the free parameters through a Bayesian analysis, using recent observations of Observational Hubble Parameters (CMB), Type Ia Supernovae (SnIa), Baryon Acoustic Oscillations (BAO), HII Galaxies (HIIG), Cosmic Microwave Background radiation (CMB) and a joint analysis.
 Moreover, we implement a $H_0$ diagnostic technique to study a possible alleviation to the $H_0$ tension using the über-gravity paradigm.

 The paper is organized as follows: in Sec. \ref{MB} we review the mathematical background of ü$\Lambda$CDM and üCDM models, emphasizing its main properties and defining the parameters to be analyzed.
 In Sec. \ref{sec:constraints} the data and methodology are described, and the results are shown in Sec. \ref{RE}.
 Finally, in \ref{CO} we summarize the conclusions and give some outlooks on the subject.
 We henceforth use units in which $\hbar=k_B=c=1$.